SPOClab-ca/dn3/docs/source/guides/configuration.rst

   (potentially) many different configurations of said dataset (which might all share this parameter).

 preload *(bool)*
   Whether to preload the recordings from this dataset.
-This overrides the experiment level `preload1 option
+This overrides the experiment level `preload` option.
+Note that not all data formats support `preload`: False, but most do.

 hpf *(float)*
   This entry (and the very similar `lpf` option) provide an option to highpass filter the raw data before anything else.